 SEIU 521 Child Care Providers await the results of the vote at Measure A headquarters on election night

-Measure A is only the first step, and there will be many more opportunities to stand up and fight for improvements to our child care system in 2018.
+Measure A was only the first step, and there will be many more opportunities to stand up and fight for improvements to our child care system in 2018.
 You can have a voice in the future of our profession and the children we care for by standing with your fellow Child Care Providers and joining SEIU Local 521.

 Want to learn more?
 Contact Robert Klimczak at Robert.Klimczak@seiu521.org or (415) 860-9275.